Optum/semver-cli/README.md

 When calling the command `inc` the `VERSION` file will be updated based on the sub command specified, `major`, `minor`, `patch`, `none`.
 Additional metadata may be added to the version using the `--prerelease` and `--build` parameters.

+When incrementing with a prerelease label such as `--prerelease beta` then a prerelease number will be added or incremented automatically such as `beta.0`.
+If the version is incremented again with `--prerelease beta` then it will increment the number to `beta.1`.
+Switching the prerelease label which reset the number.
+`--prerelease alpha` will reset the number back to `alpha.0`.

 `none` can be used to synchronize new or out of sync files with post hooks, and also it can be used in conjunction with `--prerelease` and `--build` without